navinexpo/navin-javascript-notes/Javascript/JS Coding Questions.md

 - Write a function to deeply cloned a nested object.

 # write a function to find the maximum number of elements in the array.

+# Write a function and it accept string and now you have to count the vowels into the string.
+-